RaduADumitru/codex/README.md

 This will store an HTML summary of the test results in `tests/html/{testname}`, and a log file in `tests/logs/{testname}`.

 ### Known issues/limitations
 * `"java.io.IOException: Reached the end of the stream"` error: caused by an exceedingly large transaction surpassing [ArangoDB's stream transaction idle timeout](https://www.arangodb.com/docs/stable/transactions-stream-transactions.html).
 The default timeout is 60 seconds, and this is mitigated somewhat by having the server option `--transaction.streaming-idle-timeout` set to the maximum possible value of 120 seconds in the database's Dockerfile.
-Nevertheless, ArangoDB is not built with large transactions in mind, so it is recommended to split any large transactions into smaller ones, such as by increasing the `pageCount` when importing.
+Nevertheless, ArangoDB is not built with large transactions in mind, so it is recommended to split any large transactions into smaller ones, such as by increasing the `pagecount` when importing.
 * Searches for diminutives or augmentatives are not heavily supported; very few of these relationships exist in the original SQL database.
 The main focus for relation searches is on synonyms, and to a lesser extent antonyms.
 * Most lexemes in common use contain meanings extracted from their definitions, for easier presentation in a tree format; some in lesser use do not have meanings extracted separately, but they do have definitions, presented in the website and stored in the SQL table `Definition`
 * For some lesser used lexemes, DEXonline redirects to content of a more used version (for example Rosa -> trandafir), whose usage examples and etymologies may not always contain/describe the same word, but another form or synonym of it